Wylfa nuclear power station: Horizon/Hitachi plans

 In 2013, Horizon planned initial site work to start at Wylfa in 2015, with building work starting in 2018 and generation starting in the mid-2020s.

-This timescale was delayed, and as of 2018 Hitachi planned to make the final investment decision in 2019.
+This timescale was delayed, and Hitachi planned to make the final investment decision in 2019.

 On 4 April 2017, Horizon submitted a Site Licence Application to the Office for Nuclear Regulation.

 The scheme was extended to include a tunnel under the Menai Strait to carry the power cables to protect the conservation worth of the Strait and the Area of Outstanding Natural Beauty.

-As of December 2017, Horizon believed the consensus of government and industry was that the Contract for Difference financing model used for Hinkley Point C nuclear power station, involving fully private sector financing, would not be used for subsequent nuclear plants, and was in discussions with government about alternative finance mechanisms.
+In December 2017, Horizon believed the consensus of government and industry was that the Contract for Difference financing model used for Hinkley Point C nuclear power station, involving fully private sector financing, would not be used for subsequent nuclear plants, and was in discussions with government about alternative finance mechanisms.

 The UK government intended to invest £5 billion in the new power station.
 Previously, government policy had been not to invest directly in new nuclear projects.
 Horizon Nuclear Power submitted a Development Consent Order application for the Wylfa Newydd project to the Planning Inspectorate on 1 June 2018.

-Cancellation of construction
+Cancellation

 In January 2019, it was reported that the nuclear plant's funding was questionable, after £2 billion had been spent on the project.
 The reports noted that a dispute between the proposed plant's builder Hitachi and the UK government over funding had thrown the future construction into doubt, and that an upcoming meeting later in the month would be the location of an announcement regarding the plant's future.

 On 17 January 2019, Hitachi announced that it would "suspend" work on the Wylfa project.
 Duncan Hawthorne, chief executive of Horizon Nuclear Power, said: "...we will take steps to reduce our presence but keep the option to resume development in future".
 The UK government had been expected to grant a development consent order in a move to restart the project, but subsequently deferred the decision deadline until 30 September 2020.

 In September 2020, Hitachi announced its withdrawal from the project and from the sister site at Oldbury.
 It will close down its development activities, but will work with the UK government and other stakeholders to facilitate future options for the two sites.

-On 10 November 2020, it was reported that a US consortium of Bechtel, Southern Company and Westinghouse Electric Company was in talks with the British Government about reviving the Wylfa Newydd project, by building AP1000 reactors at the site.

 On 28 January 2021, Hitachi formally withdrew its Development Consent Order application.
-The UK Government indicated that it would "continue to explore future opportunities" for the site.
+The government indicated that it would "continue to explore future opportunities" for the site.

+Other proposals

+In November 2020, it was reported that a US consortium of Bechtel, Southern Company and Westinghouse Electric Company was in talks with the British Government about reviving the Wylfa Newydd project, by building AP1000 reactors at the site.